SMS Drip Campaign: What Is It and How Do You Launch It

 These messages can be personalized with information like the contact’s name and a reference to the action that triggered it.
 You might send a message to someone who signs up for your website, for instance.
 Or you could send it to people who have abandoned shopping carts.

 After you've identified your goals and the target audience, you can plan your content accordingly.
 Create a series of messages that will be sent to your audience over a specific time period.
 The content should be valuable, relevant, and engaging to your recipients, and ultimately move them down the sales funnel.

 Once you have your content planned out, it's time to set up your campaign.
 This involves creating a schedule for when your emails or messages will be sent, as well as setting up any automation or triggers that will be used to send them.

 Test and Refine

-After your campaign is up and running, it's important to test and refine it over time.
+After your campaign is up and running, make sure to test and refine it over time.
 This includes monitoring your open and click-through rates, as well as making adjustments to your content and targeting based on user behavior.

 How Drip Campaigns Are Used

-You should use drip campaigns to connect with your audience following important actions like sign-ups or to mark dates like birthdays or holidays.
-Drip messages can target each potential customer through various points in your sales pipeline.
+You should use SMS drip marketing campaigns to connect with your audience following important actions like sign-ups or to mark dates like birthdays or holidays.
+Drip messages can target each potential customer at various points in your sales pipeline.
 These can be welcome drips, onboarding sequences after purchase, lead nurturing, re-engagement campaigns, and product recommendations.